aio-libs/aiozipkin/docs/other.rst

 Stackdriver support
 -------------------
-Google stackdriver_ supports zipkin_ span format as result it is possible to use *aiozipkin* with this google_ service.
-In order to make this work you need to setup zipkin service locally, that will send trace to the cloud.
+Google stackdriver_ supports zipkin_ span format as a result it is possible to use *aiozipkin* with this google_ service.
+In order to make this work you need to setup zipkin service locally, that will send traces to the cloud.
 See google_ cloud documentation how to setup make zipkin collector:

 .. image:: https://raw.githubusercontent.com/aio-libs/aiozipkin/master/docs/stackdriver.png